Subarctic2796/DuckX/README.md

 ## Install ##

 Just copy all of the files in the *src* folder.
-If you want to update the dependencies just replace the files from the dependency you wish to update with the newer files and make the needed changes
+If you want to update the dependencies just replace the files from the dependency you wish to update with the newer files and make the needed changes.
+If you want it to act almost as if it was a header only library then copy all of the files from thirdparty and then only `duckx.hpp` from the *src* folder.

 #### Compiling